 The end result of our labour is a fence that is a little bit different than the styles that most people tend to build.

 Wood fences, though more stylish than their chain link cousins, carry a hefty price tag.
-Not only is the initial cost more, but they do require periodic maintenance (water sealer) and will likely need the occasional repair.
+Not only is the initial cost more, but they do require periodic maintenance (stain, or water seal) and will likely need the occasional repair.
 We used pressure treated wood.
 Cedar would have been considerably more costly.

 Wood fences also take longer to construct than chain link since they require more prep work (treating cuts with preservative, etc).